Siege of Hasedō: Prelude

+Twenty thousand of Uesugi Kagekatsu's men moved towards Yamagata from the north, while Naoe Kanetsugu began his siege on Hasedō.

 Battle

+Date's general Magoichi Saika decided to head for the Kagekatsu's north garrison at Yamagata Castle, as Date Masamune army under Rusu Masakage relieved his uncle in Hasedo Castle.
+(Date Masamune sent Rusu Masakage as his representative.)

+Date's forces broke through and defeated Maeda Toshimasu the central garrison Uesugi forces, but more Uesugi reinforcements arrived to continue the siege of the castle.

-Twenty thousand of Uesugi's men moved towards Yamagata from the north while Naoe Kanetsugu began his siege on Hasedō.
-Having received reinforcements of 100 horsemen and 200 arquebusiers, he laid siege to Hasedō for fourteen days before Date Masamune forces arrived to relieve the castle.
+After Toshimasu defeat, Naoe Kanetsugu decided to head for the front lines, leaving the defense of the Uesugi north garrison to Kagekatsu; Having received reinforcements of 100 horsemen and 200 arquebusiers, he laid siege to Hasedō for fourteen days before Date Masamune forces arrived to relieve the castle.

-Naoe Kanetsugu decided to head for the front lines, leaving the defense of the Uesugi north garrison to Kagekatsu;

-Date's general Magoichi Saika decided to head for the Kagekatsu's north garrison as Date Masamune army under Rusu Masakage relieved his uncle in Hasedo Castle.
+Rusu Masakage led the relief force to the castle and defeated Uesugi's force led by Suibara Chikanori and Amakasu Kagetsugu as they attempted to penetrate the castle's defenses.

 Sakenobe Hidetsuna joined Hasedō castle as reinforcement under the order of Mogami Yoshiaki.
 He started a night attack upon the military camps of the Uesugi clan and damaged them.

-Rusu Masakage led the relief force to the castle (Date Masamune sent Rusu Masakage as his representative.) and defeated Uesugi's force led by Suibara Chikanori and Amakasi Kagetsugu as they attempted to penetrate the castle's defenses.

 The castle was finally relieved by Date forces, causing Naoe Kanetsugu to declare an all-out attack on Hasedō.
 Kasuga Mototada was the vanguard, and charged the castle, but was forced to retreat due to heavy arquebus fire.
-An army from the castle charged north and then began attacking the retreating Uesugi's forces.